Updated on November 17th, 2020 by Bob Ciura

-The top companies in this industry have many attractive qualities in common.
-They have strong brands, which give them pricing power.
-And, thanks to their global distribution, they generate high cash flow, which allows them to pay dividends to shareholders.
-They also tend to perform quite well during periods of economic distress, meaning they can provide diversification and recession-resistance to a portfolio.
+The top companies in this industry have many attractive qualities.
+They have popular brands, which give them pricing power and strong cash flow.
+This allows them to pay dividends to shareholders.
+Alcohol stocks also tend to perform well during periods of economic downturns, meaning they can provide diversification and recession-resistance to a portfolio.

 To the point, one alcohol stock even makes the exclusive Dividend Aristocrats list, an elite group of S&P 500 stocks with 25+ years of rising dividends.